Muslim Independence Movement: Internal colonization

 Mindanao, with its favorable location below the typhoon belt and its rich mineral resources, naturally attracted foreign capital to the area.
 This prompted then President Ramon Magsaysay since the mid-1950s and subsequently President Ferdinand Marcos (1966–1986) to systematically resettle people into Mindanao.
 This led to the proportion of indigenous peoples in Mindanao to shrink from majority in 1913 to minority by 1976.
 The best lands in Mindanao were given to settlers and owners of corporate agriculture, while most development investments and government services were offered to the Christian population.
 This caused the Muslim population to be backward and rank among the poorest in their own country.
 The resettlement programme was not entirely peaceful as some settlers managed to obtain land from the native Muslims through harassment and other violent efforts which drove the Muslims out of their own lands.

 The Muslims were alienated by the Philippines government and felt threatened by Christian economic and political domination in their own homeland.
 This resorted in some Muslim groups to turn to extortion and violence to protect their own land and refrain from being displaced.
 Such efforts of “integration” had led to the crystallisation of the Moro identity as the Muslims’ identity with the Filipino nation declined rapidly due to the threat in economic and social Muslim life.

-As an effect of the resettlement, traditional Muslim leaders (also referred as datu) were also voted out during the polls as Christians, who made up a significant majority of the voters, preferred the Christian politicians over them.
-These local datus suffered a loss in prestige as they could no longer control the Muslim lands.
+As an effect of the resettlement, Muslim noble rulers or mga datò were also voted out during the polls as Christians, who made up a significant majority of the voters, preferred the Christian politicians over them.
+These mga datò suffered a loss in prestige as they could no longer control the Muslim lands.
 These politicians lost much of the capabilities they had possessed initially to manage the Muslim populace.